NPEX42/cashew_kernel/Cashew Kernel Docs/Structures/Ata Block Cache.md

 ## The Solutions
 ---
 - Keep a Copy of Block data in memory, when a Read Comes in for that block, return a copy of the in-memory block, skipping an Expensive Disk Operation.
 When a Write comes in for that block, we replace the data in the cache & then write the block to disk.
-Using this System, Blocks have to be read Once, Expensive Disk I/O Only Happens When Absolutely Necessary.
+Using this System, Blocks have to be read Once & Expensive Disk I/O Only Happens When Absolutely Necessary.

 ## Benchmarks